wolfgangasdf/iqp-book/sp-density-matrix.md

 # Density Matrix

-In this section, we introduce the concept of the density matrix formalism, which is an essential part of how we practically handle (ie. attempt to protect and manipulate) the sensitive quantum information as an ensemble of quantum states.
+In this section, we introduce the density matrix formalism, which is an essential part of how we practically handle (ie. attempt to protect and manipulate) the sensitive quantum information as an ensemble of quantum states.

 ## Motivation